-the Gas Day to which the Nomination applies; and
+the Gas Day to which the Nomination applies;

-the quantity of Natural Gas for Gas Day in kWh, equally allocated to hours and expressed in kWh/h for each hour of Gas Day.
+the quantity of Natural Gas for Gas Day in kWh, or expressed in kWh/h for each hour of Gas Day;

+direction of the natural gas transport; and

+time of commencement and end of natural gas transport.

 For so long as a Notification on Joint Nomination is in effect, User who is the Passive User shall not submit a Nomination or Renomination in respect of the Contracted Capacity subject to that Notification on Joint Nomination.

 If a User submits a Nomination as part of a Double-Sided Nomination, it is the responsibility of the User and other user in the Pair of Users to ensure that the nominations for that Pair of Users on either side of the Interconnection Point are equal.